 The failure to pay capital gains tax is a felony in the United States that is punishable by fines, interest and even prison for severe cases.
 If you neglected to pay taxes in the past, it’s a good idea to amend past returns and bring your taxes up-to-date since the IRS can look back several years for omissions and an unlimited amount of time to investigate fraud.

-The process of calculating crypto taxes can be a challenge.
+The process of calculating Crypto Taxes and Accounting can be a challenge.
 With each sale, you must calculate the cost basis for the position and compute the capital gain or loss.
 Those that earned a net capital gain across all transactions for the year must pay tax on those gains, while those that realized a net capital loss can deduct those losses on their tax returns.

 ZenLedger simplifies the process of complying with IRS guidelines by automatically aggregating transactions across wallets and exchanges and then calculating your year-end capital gain or loss.
 You can even identify opportunities to harvest tax losses during the year to offset capital gains and reduce your tax exposure.